How to Fix Chunky Paint

 If that doesn’t work, you can try sanding down the area that is chunky and then repainting it.
 Hopefully this will give you a smoother finish.
 If neither of these methods work, then you may need to just start over with a new coat of paint.

-READ MORE: How to Remove Chemical Stains from Car Paint
+READ MORE: How to Paint a Pistol Slide

 Why Did My Paint Turn Out Chunky